dsaperov/ObsidianToAnki/README.md

 # Usage
 ## Configuration
+1. Execute `cp config.py.default config.py` command.

-In `configs.py`:
+2. In `configs.py`:
     - specify the path to Obsidian vault folder in `PATH_TO_OBSIDIAN_VAULT` constant.
     - specify a name for default deck in `DEFAULT_DECK_NAME` constant or leave the default value ("Obsidian").
     - specify other deck names in `All_DECK_NAMES` constant.
 Use comma as a separator.
 If there is no need for extra decks creation, then do not modify this constant.

 ## Launching
 Run the program with `python transfer.py & python main.py` and wait until the result of synchronization outputs to the console.